Man waking up in bed beside natural cooling pillow on warm ochre linen — soft morning light editorial shot

 Does the pillow cover affect how cool a pillow sleeps?

 Yes.
 Organic cotton and wool covers wick sweat and allow moisture vapor to escape, affecting the microclimate between your face and the pillow.
 A breathable organic cotton cover improves cooling for every fill type on this list, while synthetic covers trap heat regardless of what is inside.
+Every Circadian pillow uses a GOTS-certified or OEKO-TEX-certified organic cotton cover for this reason.

 Is shredded fill cooler than solid fill?